sminerport/boston-housing-analysis/README.md

 5. Implementing and evaluating various regression models
 6. Calculating and visualizing regression errors and residuals

+## Applications

+The analysis of the Boston Housing dataset can be beneficial for various purposes, including:

+* Identifying factors that influence housing prices
+* Evaluating the effectiveness of different regression models
+* Predicting housing prices based on given features
+* Enhancing understanding of the relationships between variables in the housing market

 ## Requirements

 To run the code, you will need the following libraries: